aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/structureddocumenttag/xmlmapping/_index.md

 ---
 title: StructuredDocumentTag.XmlMapping
 second_title: Aspose.Words for .NET API Reference
-description: Gets an object that represents the mapping of this structured document tag to XML data in a custom XML part of the current document.
+description: Gets an object that represents the mapping of this structured document tag to XML data in a custom XML part of the current document in C#
 type: docs
 weight: 310
 url: /net/aspose.words.markup/structureddocumenttag/xmlmapping/